-This certificate is designed to introduce students to the ideas, materials and computational tools that underlie this field.
+The Digital Humanities represent the area of study where humanities disciplines and studies in information engage digital tools, archives, artifacts, and information technologies.
+This certificate is designed to introduce students to the ideas, materials, and computational tools that underlie this field.
 It is open to students of all majors.
-Students take eighteen credit hours from a selection of courses taught in different departments and colleges at UT Austin.
 The DH Certificate will harness students’ engagement with and excitement about digital technologies and media and put that energy to use in a flexible curriculum that requires both skills acquisition and critical inquiry.

 The School of Information (iSchool) and the Department of English at the University of Texas at Austin offer a dual-degree program leading to the Master of Arts (MA) degree in English and the Master of Science in Information Studies (MSInfoStds) degree.

 The DH Portfolio will harness students’ engagement with and excitement about digital technologies and media and put that energy to use in a flexible curriculum that requires both the acquisition of new methods and new areas of critical inquiry.